-In case of an emergency travel insurance serves as protection and also as a possible financial backup for those who may face unexpected costs.
+In an emergency, travel insurance serves as protection and a possible financial backup for those facing unexpected costs.

 If possible, keep a photocopy of your passport in a separate location from the actual passport itself.
-This may come in handy should you find yourself lost or stranded without your original documents.
+This may be useful if you find yourself lost or stranded without your original documents.

 - Be aware of your surroundings.

 - If you are lost, ask for help.
-In most cases, people will be able to point you in the right direction.
+In most cases, people can point you in the right direction.